 About the Prize

-The Washington University International Humanities Prize is awarded biennially to a person who has contributed significantly to the humanities either through a supremely well-crafted work or an entire body of work that has dramatically changed how we see or understand a particular place, event, person, idea or field of expression, or through courageously persevering in a humanities pursuit in an atmosphere of persecution.
+The Washington University International Humanities Prize is awarded biennially to a person who has contributed significantly to the humanities through a body of work that has dramatically impacted how we understand the human condition.
+In 2022, the humanities center will honor cartoonist-memoirist Alison Bechdel.
 Past recipients are as follows: Sir David Adjaye (2018), Bill T. Jones (2016), Marjorie Perloff (2014), Ken Burns (2012), Francine Prose (2010), Michael Pollan (2008), Orhan Pamuk (2006).

 The recipient receives a $25,000 prize and gives a public lecture on the Washington University campus, as well as interacting with students and community members throughout their visit.